2021–2023 inflation surge: Oceania

-Electoral impact
+Electoral impacts

 In the 2024 U.S. presidential election, all 50 states and DC swung rightward, as did around 90% of counties.

 In 2024, for the first time ever, every governing party facing election in a developed country lost vote share, and many experienced their worst electoral performances in decades.
 These governing parties had a variety of ideological leanings, in many different countries.

 This was widely attributed to the worldwide impact of inflation, as economic sentiment across the world dropped.
 The electoral declines occurred after inflation had peaked and started decreasing, meaning that electorates assigned blame with the benefit of hindsight.

 The United States Democratic Party lost the 2024 presidential election and 3% in vote share, while losing the popular vote for the first time since 2004 and winning the same vote share of 48.3% in both elections.
 The election was very close due to political polarization, with the Democratic Party losing the popular vote by 1.5% and the tipping-point state by 1.7%.
 Despite the popular vote margin of victory being the closest since 2000, the swings to the right were nearly everywhere.
 All 50 states and D.C. shifted rightward by varying margins, the first time they all swung in the same direction since 1976.
 Around 90% of U.S. counties swung rightward, and not a single county flipped Democratic, the first time since 1932 that a party failed to flip a single county.
 The Democratic Party also won the highest-income voters while losing the presidential election.
 Specifically, Democratic nominee Kamala Harris's strongest income demographic consisted of voters making over $200,000 a year.

 The United Kingdom's Conservative Party experienced the worst defeat in their history, losing 19.9% in vote share and receiving just 23.7% of the vote in the 2024 general election, winning fewer seats than even their landslide defeat in 1906.
 This was the Labour Party's first victory in 19 years, with the Labour vote share of 33.7% making it the least proportional general election in British history according to the Gallagher index.